Home

 She's going to take a vacation this summer.

-We're going to the library to study tonight.
+We're going to go to the library tonight to study.

 (3) Willingness: "Will" is used to describe willingness to do something.